enzo-project/enzo-e/doc/source/design/design-timestep.rst

 .. toctree::

-.. _Adaptive Timestep Design:
+.. _Adaptive Time Step Design:

-************************
+*************************
-Adaptive Timestep Design
+Adaptive Time Step Design
-************************
+*************************

 ========
 Notation
 ========

-In this section we introduce some notation to allow for precisely describing adaptive time-stepping algorithms.
+In this section we introduce some notation to help in describing adaptive time stepping algorithms.

 ----------------
 Cycles and steps
 ----------------

-Traditionally in ENZO and Enzo-E we use the term "cycle" to represent the index for the current time step.
+Traditionally in Enzo-E, we use the term "cycle" to represent a unique global time step.
 With adaptive time steps, however, at any given time different methods or different blocks may be taking different time steps, so this is insufficient.

-We introduce the term "step" to indicate substeps within a cycle.
+We use the term "step" to indicate subdivisions within a cycle.
 The largest time step of any method and block determines the cycle interval length.
 Steps are indexed within the cycle, so step 0 is the first step, and the number of steps depends on the method and/or block.
-For globally constant time-steps for each cycle, there is a single step 0 that coincides with the cycle.
+For globally constant time steps for each cycle, there is a single step 0 that coincides with the cycle.

 .. figure:: dt-cycle-step.png
            :width: 400

-           This figure illustrates cycles (time intervals between t0 and t1, and between t1 and t2) and steps (rectangular regions within cycles)
+           This figure illustrates cycles (time intervals between :math:`t_0` and :math:`t_1`, and between :math:`t_1` and :math:`t_2`) and steps (rectangular regions within cycles)

 One constraint we impose on steps is that they are "quantized", that is have the value :math:`2^k` for some integer value :math:`k`.
 Since cycles are defined as the largest step over all blocks and methods, this applies to cycles as well.
-(This constraint may be relaxed in some cases, for example with non-adaptive time-steps, though having quantized time steps can improve accuracy in some numerical methods in which error terms cancel due to symmetry).
+This constraint may be relaxed in some cases, for example with non-adaptive time steps; however, having quantized time steps can improve accuracy and help maintain other favorable properties in some numerical methods where error terms cancel due to symmetry.

 Notation concerning time steps are summarized below: